mycaule/mycaule.github.io/source/_posts/waltz-veron.md

 - tango
 ---

-Interesting waltz step from a scene in the Tango Lesson movie.
+Interesting waltz steps from a scene in the Tango Lesson movie.

 {% youtube 2EJRhLgf1yU %}